-Life changes as we age are complex and very individual, and can often contribute to loss of interest in food and appetite.
+As we age, life changes become complex and very individual, and can often contribute to loss of interest in food and appetite.

 Loss and bereavement spans right across life.
 It doesn't just relate to death.
-It is often about accumulative loss, perhaps of work identity through retirement, of good health, of being young or the loss of ability, activities and hobbies, a walking partner, best friend or the dog.
+It is often about accumulative loss, perhaps of work identity through retirement, of good health, of being young or the loss of ability, activities and hobbies, a walking partner, best friend or a pet.

 Loss through bereavement will be a major stress, and can reduce our resilience and ability to cope and remain independent.

 In practical terms, life may have changed dramatically.
 We may have less money, have to eat, sleep and live alone for the first time, or be faced with household or financial tasks that we haven't done before.

-Becoming a carer for a loved one can be a real shock, changing our relationships, lifestyles, routine and expectations.
+Becoming a carer for a loved one can be a real shock, changing our relationships, lifestyles, routines and expectations.
 Caring in some respect will touch the lives of most of the population.
-Every year, over 2 million adults become carers and almost as many people find that their caring responsibilities come to an end.
+Every year, over 4 million people become carers (the Carers UK census it says 4.3 million become carers) and almost as many people find that their caring responsibilities come to an end.